MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-of-shared-computer-activation-for-office-365-proplus.md

 # Overview of shared computer activation for Office 365 ProPlus

 > [!IMPORTANT]
 > This information is intended for administrators and IT Pros.
-For information about activating a personal copy of Office, see [Activate Office 365, Office 2016, or Office 2013](https://support.office.com/article/5bd38f38-db92-448b-a982-ad170b1e187e).
+For information about activating a personal copy of Office, see [Activate Office](https://support.office.com/article/5bd38f38-db92-448b-a982-ad170b1e187e).

 Shared computer activation lets you to deploy Office 365 ProPlus to a computer in your organization that is accessed by multiple users.
 Here are some examples of supported scenarios for using shared computer activation: